SAJAZIR- icatibant injection

 Figure L

 Step 13.
-Push the plunger, at the top of the syringe, over at least 30 seconds until no SAJAZIR is in the syringe.
+Push the plunger, at the top of the syringe, for at least 30 seconds until no SAJAZIR is in the syringe.
 See Figure M.

 Image